 Right across the Deschutes River from Drake Park is Harmon Park, also known as “Boat Park.”
 This nickname comes from the park’s central feature, the much-loved boat fixture that also serves as a meeting place and play center.
-In addition to the play area, there are also two softball fields which are used as a soccer field during the fall season.
+In addition to the play area, two softball fields are used as a soccer field during the fall season.

 Larkspur Park is a great place to plan an entire afternoon with the family.
-Take a walk on Larkspur Trail, bring a picnic lunch to enjoy under the covered picnic shelter, play a game of bocce, horseshoes, pickleball, or basketball, or just relax while your kids enjoy the Rotary Clubs Centennial Playground, complete with rock wall.
+Take a walk on Larkspur Trail, bring a picnic lunch to enjoy under the covered picnic shelter, play a game of bocce, horseshoes, pickleball, or basketball, or just relax.
+In contrast, your kids enjoy the Rotary Clubs Centennial Playground, complete with a rock wall.

 Home to the famous Mirror Pond, Drake Park is likely one of Bend’s most popular parks for visitors and locals alike.
 They host several events throughout the year, so be sure to check the schedule to see what will be around during your visit.